Black & White, Grayscale or Colour

 Once you have picked your package, the next step is to identify the colour of your books and/or documents.

-1. Black and White books and documents only contain black ink set against a white background.
+2. Black and White: For books and documents that contain only black ink set against a white background.
 Novels, for example, largely fall into this category.
 They mainly contain continuous prose with no pictures, photography, graphs or tables.

-3. Colour books and documents will have colourful text and/or pictures and photographys inside.
+4. Colour: For books and documents with colourful text and/or pictures and photographs inside.
 Cook books and travel books are two examples of these.

 Black and White books have black text and images set against a white background.